Literature and Dogma: Chapter XII

 In his chapter, "The true Greatness of Christianity," Arnold writes: "But there is this difference between the religion of the Old Testament and Christianity.
 Of the religion of the Old Testament we can pretty well see to the end; we can trace fully enough the experimental proof of it in history.
 But of Christianity the future is as yet almost unknown.
 For that the world cannot get on without righteousness we have the clear experience, and a grand and admirable experience it is.
 But what the world will become by the thorough use of that which is really righteousness, the method and the secret and the secret reasonableness of Jesus, we have as yet hardly any experience at all."

+Analysis

+Editors of Critics of the Bible, 1724–1873 describe Literature and Dogma as Matthew Arnold’s best work of religious criticism and note that it remained influential for several decades, particularly among Anglican and Catholic modernists, as well as Leo Tolstoy.

+The same editorial summary links the genesis of the work to a concentrated period of composition in June 1870 and situates it within Arnold’s ongoing engagement with questions of culture and religion during this phase of his career.

+A contemporary review in The North American Review (1873) examined Arnold’s method of scriptural criticism, focusing on his analysis of traditional arguments from prophecy and miracles and situating his approach within broader nineteenth-century debates over biblical interpretation.

+Subsequent scholarship has explored the intellectual background of Literature and Dogma and the critical context in which it was produced, emphasizing the influences and controversies that informed its argumentative framework.

+Studies of the work’s publication history have also drawn attention to the development of its argument across successive instalments, noting shifts in emphasis as Arnold elaborated his position over the course of composition.